Mehrsa-Mohajeri-Developer/Corporation_Template_Project_1/README.md

 - Developed by Mehrsa Mohajeri

-- Created - 2023-09-12
+- Created: 2023-09-12

-- Technologies Used - HTML, CSS, SASS, Flex
+- Technologies Used: HTML, CSS, SASS, Flex

-- Hooks Used : useState
+- Hooks Used: useState

-- Role - Front-End
+- Role: Front-End

-- How to reach me : with my [instagram](https://www.instagram.com/mehrsa_mohajeri_developer) and [linkedin](https://www.linkedin.com/in/mehrsa_mohajeri_developer)
+- How to reach me: with my [INSTAGRAM](https://www.instagram.com/mehrsa_mohajeri_developer) and [LINKEDIN](https://www.linkedin.com/in/mehrsa_mohajeri_developer)